maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 # <a id="macios"></a>Visual Studio for Mac and iOS

 ## <a id="setup"></a>Get set up
-{:toc}

-1. Download and open the sample from GitHub in Visual Studio for Mac.
+1. [Download and open the sample from GitHub](https://github.com/maddyleger1/Ignite2019-CreateBeautifulXFApps-Workshop/archive/master.zip) in Visual Studio for Mac.

 2. Open the .sln file within the **Start** folder.
 Once it opens in the IDE, double click on `TodoListPage.xaml` in the Views folder to open it in the editor.